idptools/goose/docs/variant_generation.rst

 Types of sequence variants
 ---------------------------

+``minimal_var()`` - Variant where the sequence is changed as little as possible while still changing the properties you specify.

 ``constant_class_var()`` - Variant with the same properties as the input variant as well as the same order and number of amino acids by class.
 GOOSE will try to change the sequence as much as possible within these constraints.